Zimeon-/Ruuvitag_Zabbix-RaspberryPi/README.md

 > You can run the ruuvitag discovery manually in Zabbix frontend.
 This should create the neccessary items based on your ruuvitags.json file defined earlier.

 Note: These scripts assume that they are located in "/home/ruuvi/Ruuvitag/" directory.
 If you choose to save them somewhere else, remember to change these hardcoded paths.

+If the sender fails (For example missing items when adding ruuvitags and discovery has not run yet), or failure sending data for any other reason.
+Then the python script doesn't delete the temporary sender file in /tmp/ directory.
+You can use this file to compare items on the zabbix server, or run the sender manually in verbose mode.